 The CEU courses must be completed before the term ends.
-Terms are usually by the semester.
-DConline Training courses run for six month semesters.
-Certification Programming courses terms will vary.
+Terms are annual with the calendar.
 It is the responsibility of the learner to complete their course work in the term they are enrolled in.
+Enrollment exceptions are always made for enrollments done late in the year.
 Contact Dr. Moreau for more information.

 What is the refund policy?

 DConline has a “No Refund” policy.
 It is the responsibility of the learner to complete the course materials in the term you have enrolled in.
-The course term is usually a quarter or semester.
 There will be no refunds of tuition fees for non-completion of coursework.
 To be considered for a refund the request must be submitted in writing.
 Refunds will only be considered if: